-- Consultant has prepared 100% drawings and construction documents (December 2016) and are currently being distributed for City review (January 2017). - American Disability Act (ADA)/ Texas Department of Licensing and Regulation (TDLR) scope of work will be added to the design requirements for accessibility (February 2017). - An amendment to the AE contract for TDLR scope of work is currently under way (March 2017).
+- Consultant has prepared 100% drawings and construction documents (December 2016) and are currently being distributed for City review (January 2017). - American Disability Act (ADA)/ Texas Department of Licensing and Regulation (TDLR) scope of work will be added to the design requirements for accessibility (February 2017). - An amendment to the AE contract for TDLR scope of work was expected in March 2017; however, the City opted not to amend the AE contract.
+The design will be completed under the current contract.